7. NON-COMPETITIVE FOOTBALL FORMAT

 7.12.
 No addition is to be made to the duration of either half of the game in the event of time being lost due to injury or any other occurrence that causes play to be suspended.

 7.13.
 Unlimited player interchange is permissible at any time during the game, subject to the authority of the referee.

 7.14.
 The Association may allocate official referees for specific grades of non-competitive football.
 The Association shall advise Clubs of such Age Groups prior to the commencement of the first match.
 For Age Groups that have official referees appointed, By Law 8.9 applies and teams must complete team sheets as per By Law 8.8.

 7.14.1 For grades/division where official referees are appointed, players taking the field of play in any game must have shirts with unduplicated numbers within their team, including any upgraded players.
 Shirt numbers for all players in each team shall correspond to the number appearing on the team sheet for that player.

 7.15.
 Fines for non-competitive football shall be set in By Law 13 for the first infringement.
 Except for forfeit fines, this fine may be doubled per team per week to deter further infringements by specific teams or Clubs, at the discretion of the GPT.

 7.16.
-Photo IDs may be inspected by a Director of the Association at any time during the game.
+Player IDs may be reviewed and/or confirmed by a Director of the Association at any time during a match.